definability/dfhack-scripts/README.md

 #### Custom key bindings

-You can create your own assignments in `dfhack-config/init/onLoad.init`.
+You can create your own assignments in `dfhack-config/init/dfhack.init`.
-You must use this file to avoid known issues with incorrect keys displayed in the widget.
 If your new key binding conflicts with any other hotkey managed by the script, it will be unassigned first.

-For example, the following code assigns `Shift-A` for painting a meeting area, `O` (without `Shift`) for painting tomb, and removes bindings for bedroom zone:
+For example, the following code assigns `Shift-A` for painting a meeting area and `O` (`O` without `Shift`) for painting tomb:
 ```
-# dfhack-config/init/onLoad.init

-:lua reqscript('gui/visible-hotkeys').add('Meeting Area', 'A')
-:lua reqscript('gui/visible-hotkeys').add('Tomb', 'o')
-:lua reqscript('gui/visible-hotkeys').clear('Bedroom')
+overlay trigger gui/visible-hotkeys.zone-overlay Meeting Area A
+overlay trigger gui/visible-hotkeys.zone-overlay Tomb o
 ```

 By default, `o` is used for office,